Michael Mällinen

 Michael Mällinen (born March 4, 1958) is a racecar driver from the United States.

-He raced in formula car and sports prototype series in IMSA, ALMS, Atlantic Championship, and SCCA.
-Mällinen won several US National titles and Championships in the Formula Atlantic series.
+Mällinen raced in formula car and sports prototype series in IMSA, ALMS, Atlantic Championship, and SCCA.
+He won several US National titles and Championships in the Formula Atlantic series.

-Mällinen had 65 starts with 18 wins, 36 podiums, 10 poles, and 10 fastest laps during his career.
+Mällinen had 65 starts with 18 wins, 36 podiums, ten poles, and ten fastest laps during his career.

 Career

 Mällinen began his racing career in the 1990s driving Formula Ford and sports racers built by Lola cars in SCCA, Conference and endurance series.